 LDH in a blood test is considered in relation to other indicators:

-Along with the LDH in the blood, which indicates the death of pancreatic cells, bilirubin and glucose will increase.
+Along with the LDH level in the blood, which indicates the death of pancreatic cells, bilirubin and glucose will increase.
 The primary indicator is the level of the pancreatic enzyme amylase.

 Reasons for the increase